 Although, the Senate Committee denied the suggested exemptions from the CCPA notice and data breach liability provisions.
 It indicates that employers have to provide a privacy notice when collecting employee personal information.

-In addition, employee data is included in the data breach events and their private right of action is available.
+In addition, employee data includes in the data breach events and their private right of action is available.
 An employee exemption is a sunset provision which will expire by January 1 2021.

 When the date arrives, the CA legislature will provide similar regulation for the handling of employee data.